fujaba/fulibFx/README.md

 public class ExampleController {

     // Constructor, elements etc.
-    // This controller has a subcontroller defined in the FXML file
+    // This controller has a sub-controller defined in the FXML file

     @ControllerEvent.onInit
     public void onInit() {